jdh4/sreport_cluster_usage/README.md

     della  spia                                              1.74%    0.00%
 ```

-What does the sum of the columns not equal root?
-Need to eliminiate subgroups.
+Why does the sum of the columns not equal root?
+Need to eliminate subgroups.

 ```
 $ sreport cluster AccountUtilizationByUser tree  | grep -E ' {35}'